 Buyer's Guide to Purchasing a Biometric Gun Safe

-Pros of a Biometric Gun Safe
+Pros of Owning a Car Gun Safe

 The most significant benefit of a biometric safe is high-level security.
 It provides limited access only to authorized people that save their fingerprints.
 Most models can store several different prints so you can actually give access to other people, too.
 Still, instead of anyone being able to get a hold of the key and open the vault, only the selected fingerprints can do so.